johnbillion/php-docs-standards/README.md

 be implemented are `getTestFunctions()` and `getTestClasses()`.
 These methods return an array of function names and class names, respectively, which are to be run through the test suite to test their documentation standards.

-In the current version of the test case, the functions and classes must be loaded (or available for autoloading) in the current request.
-A future version of this test case will use static analysis in order to remove this requirement.
+The functions and classes must be loaded (or available for autoloading) in the current request.

 ```php
 <?php